Norabui01/Perception-Test/README.md

 Perception Test simply is just a guessing game.
 This program uses a standard Zener Deck.
 "Zener cards are cards used to conduct experiments for extra sensory perception (ESP) or clairvoyance.
 These were heavily used in the 60’s with results published in several papers written to support the existence of ESP."
-It's simply an experiment to see if you can percept right or wrong what's on the card. <^-^>!
+It's simply an experiment to see if you can perceive right or wrong what's on the card. <^-^>!

  <img src="https://user-images.githubusercontent.com/101363199/211198387-9a068c05-7036-4d34-abc4-40a67ddac6fa.png" width="400" height="80">